iotaledger/wallet.rs/documentation/docs/references/python/iota_wallet/account.md

 def list_transactions()
 ```

-Returns all transaction of the account.
+Returns all transactions of the account.

 ### list\_pending\_transactions